-- Work to architecturally and historically significant buildings - Applications from regions identified as priority areas: Northern Ireland, Wales and the North East of England - Work that will ultimately support urgent structural repair projects (as identified in a recent QIR or building survey as required within two years), with a focus on buildings that are at risk, or, the installation of kitchens and toilets where a strong need can be demonstrated - Places of worship that can demonstrate a suitable maintenance system is in place to protect our investment - Places of worship that can demonstrate strong community engagement and sound plans for economic viability.
+- · Work to architecturally and historically significant buildings, - Applications from regions identified as priority areas: Northern Ireland, Wales and the North East of England, - Urgent structural repair projects (as identified in a recent QIR or building survey as required within two years), with a focus on buildings that are at risk, - Installation of kitchens and toilets where a strong need can be demonstrated, - Places of worship that can demonstrate a suitable maintenance system is in place to protect our investment, - Places of worship that can demonstrate strong community engagement and sound plans for economic viability.

 The National Churches Trust's regional priority areas are not intended to exclude applicants from other areas.
 However, applications received within these regions will benefit from weighting.
-Applications still need to demonstrate sufficient quality to be successful.
-Although not listed as distinct priorities, it is important to us to continue to attract applications from non-Anglican denominations.
+Applications still need to be of suitable quality to be successful.
+Although not listed as distinct priorities, it is important to us to continue to attract more applications from non-Anglican denominations.